 Ahead of you is the mighty Hualcan peak, looming largely.
 At the base of Hualcan is Laguna 513, so you’ll have a clear view of the goal to reach at all times.

-Towards the end of the fields, the trail delves into a forested section to the right.
+Towards the end of the fields, the trail delves into a forested section to the left.
 From here, your ascent will begin.
 The Laguna 513 hike climbs alongside the Chucchun River, before crossing over and entering a section of more open trail.
 From here, the switchbacks start.

 The trail is a continuous uphill slog, but the zig-zag trail is easy to follow and not really too steep at any point.
 Much easier, in that regard, than other laguna hikes we’ve completed in Huaraz like the Four Lagunas Trek.
 Hualcan Mountain gets larger and more impressive the higher you climb.

 At around the 5km mark, you’ll pass by some rather picturesque cascades, eventually reaching the first lagoon, Laguna Rajupaquinan.

 A bright emerald lake, hopefully sparkling in the sunlight, greets you at this midway point of the hike.
 It’s surrounded by a cauldron-type wall, with the peak of Hualcan Mountain just peering over the edge.
 Laguna Rajupaquinan is so beautiful it truly deserves recognition in its own right.
 In fact, if the effort of trekking to Laguna 513 feels a little too much, you’d not be disappointed with just seeing this incredible lake on your hike.

 From here the trail continues up the rockface you see before you.
 Incredibly, the trail has seen some maintenance work, and the continuing zig-zag is laid out by concrete walls that guide ever higher.
 As you near the top of this section, there are some rather boggy patches before the trail curves to the right and briefly heads through a lightly wooded area.
 From here you are very close to Laguna 513.